+Table 1.
+Complete Project Task List

-The project team of Earth Systems Research Center, University of New Hampshire, and Axiomatic, Portsmouth, NH (the project team) collaborated with the NH Department of Environmental Systems (NHDES) to prepare and conduct a survey of existing NHDES geospatial data and associated data distribution and data sharing policies, software licensing, and hardware.
-The project team conducted follow-up interviews with participants and subsequently recommended two data sets for Data Lifecycle (DLC) analysis: (1) Sludge and (2) Alteration of Terrain.
+Task 1 was completed in July of 2018, and focused on collaborating with NHDES to prepare and conduct a survey of existing agency geospatial data and associated data distribution and data sharing policies, software licensing, and hardware.
+The survey collected data on approximately 30 data sets currently maintained by NHDES staff.
+Based on the survey information obtained as well as follow-up interviews conducted with survey participants, two data sets were recommended for the Task 2, the full DLC analysis: (1) Sludge and (2) Alteration of Terrain.

-The project team conducted in-depth interviews with the custodians of each data sets, and reviewed samples of all data and forms in accordance with Task 2 of the proposal dated November 8, 2017.
-The interviews focused in the areas identified in the areas identified in Table 1.
+To address Task 2 , the project team conducted in-depth interviews in late 2018 with the custodian(s) of each of the two selected data sets, and collected and reviewed samples of relevant data and forms. .
+The interviews focused on the areas identified in 2.